nilnida/DSA210-Term-Project/README.md

 - P-Value = 2.552793322562453e-22
 - **Reject the null hypothesis**, proving that at least one group mean discharge duration is different than the others.

+The one-way ANOVA test was used to assess whether the mean discharge durations differ significantly across multiple temperature bins.
+The resulting F-statistic of approximately 68.23, combined with an extremely small p-value, provides strong evidence to reject the null hypothesis.
+This indicates that at least one temperature group exhibits a statistically different mean discharge duration compared to the others.
+In other words, the battery’s ability to sustain discharge varies depending on the temperature range.
+This result reinforces the conclusions drawn from the previous correlation and t-test analyses, confirming that temperature is a significant factor affecting discharge efficiency and validating its inclusion in the broader hypothesis framework of this project.

 ![image](https://github.com/user-attachments/assets/e9304850-f407-486c-bcba-cebd34c01ddb)

 ![image](https://github.com/user-attachments/assets/deb82f12-d562-4f6a-a06e-c1357070cf67)

-When all of the steps in the analysis of the battery discharge duration relation with battery temperature are examined, one can say that there is a strong negative relation that shows in the lower temperatures, the battery discharge duration is higher and while the temperature rises, the battery discharge duration lowers.
-This conclusion strenghtens out null hypothesis which is:
+Considering all the results from the analysis of the relationship between battery discharge duration and temperature, there is strong evidence of a significant negative correlation.
+The findings consistently show that at lower temperatures, the battery exhibits longer discharge durations, whereas higher temperatures lead to shorter discharge periods.
+This outcome supports the null hypothesis, which states:

 **Null Hypothesis (H₀)**: Temperature has a relation with the efficiency and remaining useful life of lithium-ion batteries.

-To make sure, one must continue with the other steps of the hypothesis testing.
+To fully validate this hypothesis, the analysis must proceed with the remaining steps of hypothesis testing, particularly focusing on battery capacity and RUL in relation to temperature.

 ### b.
 Relation of Battery Capacity with Battery Temperature